Is an NPS Score of 90 Good?

 Is 90 a good NPS score?

-Can an NPS of 90 still be improved?
+What does an NPS of 90 mean?